sean-horton/ImageViewer/README.md

 ### Performance

-When adding new directories, especially directories with lots of images, indexing will occur on ALL images and may use a significant amount of CPU.
+When adding new directories, especially directories with many images, indexing will occur on ALL images and may use a significant amount of CPU.
 Once indexing is completed subsequent loads of the application are fast.